Close-up of elegant marble columns with intricate details

 Answering Common Questions About Monmouth County Car Accidents

-What If My Uber Was In An Accident?
+What If My Uber Was in an Accident?

 Attorneys from our Freehold personal injury firm have extensive experience handling accident claims ranging from fender benders to fatal highway crashes.
 We will initiate an immediate investigation to protect your rights and take every necessary step to secure the recovery you need and deserve after an accident involving any of the following: